marcinwol/mwimagefinder/README.md

 ##Supported formats

-Well, mwimagefinder uses [ImageMagick](http://www.imagemagick.org/) for identifying image files, thus it supports all formats supported by ImageMagick.
+mwimagefinder uses [ImageMagick](http://www.imagemagick.org/) for identifying image files, thus it supports all formats supported by ImageMagick.
 There are over 100 major image formats.
-For complete liist of the files supported see [here](http://www.imagemagick.org/script/formats.php).
+For complete list of the files supported see [here](http://www.imagemagick.org/script/formats.php).

 Since ImageMagick format support depends on many external libraries (e.g. zlib) the best way to check which formats are support on your system use the following command:
 ```